Ontario Real Estate · Buyer Representation

 Salesperson · HomeLife G1 Realty Inc., Brokerage

-The approach is document-first, risk-aware, and quiet.
-I read before I recommend, build the position before I move on it, and study the other side of the table as carefully as I study the file.
-Strength in a transaction is preparation, composure, and the discipline to walk in with options — not volume, not pressure, not noise.
+The approach is document-first, market-aware, and position-driven.
+I read before I recommend, build the position before I move on it, and understand the counterparty’s position as carefully as I understand the file.
+Strength in a transaction is doing the work, holding composure, and walking in with options, not noise.
+The work is strategy and positioning.
+The judgment is knowing the difference.

 I work in English, French, and Punjabi.